zacanger/niddesa/text/generated-translations/cullaniddesa/02-sinhala-amazon.md

 It is said (secret).”

-[Msdiv 133] (#msdiv133) {#msdiv133 .ref .msdiv} "What is the binding of the locator, What behavior is, what is Nirvana said by incendiary?”
+[Msdiv 133] (#msdiv133) {#msdiv133 .ref .msdiv} "What is the binding of the locator, What behavior is, what is Nibbana said by incendiary?”

 [Msdiv 134] (#msdiv134) {#msdiv134 .ref .msdiv} "The craving of Nandi is teased Obligation.
-The dissent test is said to be nirvana by dispelling the cravings.”
+The dissent test is said to be Nibbana by dispelling the cravings.”

 [Msdiv 135] (#msdiv135) {#msdiv135 .ref .msdiv} How to behave in remembrance Was there be no consciousness, and the men came to the critics of you